kiosoma/the-basics-are-necessary/README.md

-it is sometimes necessary to know your way noticing the word "sometimes" you sometimes can disregard the rules and find your own path may it be the dame or different you are still learning
+it is sometimes necessary to know your way noticing the word "sometimes" you sometimes can disregard the rules and find your own path may it be the same or different you are still learning